DI Management Home > Utilities > Base64 utility for Windows

 YWJjZHh5eg==

-Alternatively, use the --string option described below.
+Alternatively, use the --string option described above.

 > base64 -d jpginb64.txt > outfile.jpg